 of Public Health.
 He has previously worked for the RAND veteran of the US Air Force, having served at the US Air Force Academy.
-Dr. Gómez is also a term member of the Council on Foreign Relations.
+Dr. Gómez is a term member at the Council on Foreign Relations.
 He holds a PhD in political science from Brown University, an AM degree in International